What is Fire OS? What are the features supported by Hexnode UEM for Fire OS?

 - The location mode should be set to High Accuracy to fetch the exact location.

-- Fire OS doesn’t support Enrollment using G Suite.
+- Fire OS doesn’t support enrollment using Google Workspace (G Suite) and Zero-touch enrollment.

-Following features work same as that of Android.
+The following features work the same as that of Android: